H-D-OWL/VariablesToVariables/README.md

 # Variables-to-variables
-Adds nodes for transforming variables, that not in the standard library.
+Adds nodes to convert variables to other variables that are not in the standard library.
 You can find them by keywords: "Variables To Variables", "Variable To Variable", "Array To Array".

 ZIP file contains versions of the plugin for 5.0, 5.4, 5.5.